hinto-janai/festival/daemon/README.md

 # `festivald`
 [`Festival`](https://festival.pm) [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)).

-`festivald` is a music server that plays on the device it is running on, and is remotely controlled via clients.
+`festivald` is a music server that plays on the device it is running on, and is remotely controlled by clients.

-It can also serve music resources, such as song files, album art, and organized archives of whole artists.
+It can also serve music resources such as song files, album art, and organized archives of whole artists.

-The 3 APIs `festivald` exposes:
+The 3 main APIs `festivald` exposes:
 - [`JSON-RPC 2.0`](https://www.jsonrpc.org/specification) for state retrieval & control
 - [`REST`](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints for serving large resources (audio, art, etc)
-- [`Docs`](https://docs.festival.pm/daemon) - `festivald` serves its own documentation
+- [`Docs`](https://docs.festival.pm/daemon) - `festivald` serves the very docs you are reading right now

 The transport used is `HTTP(s)`.